 To complete the restoration of the McDougall Memorial United Church.

 To make significant progress on the development of the enhanced interpretive walk.

 YEAR IN REVIEW

-You can read about the activities of the society over the past year in our Year In Review.
+You can read about the annual activities of the society in our year in review series: